Trump administration signals that the tariffs against Canada and Mexico may soon have exemptions

 “There are going to be tariffs, let’s be clear,” Lutnick said.
 “But what he’s thinking about is which sections of the market that can maybe -- maybe -- he’ll consider giving them relief until we get to, of course, April 2.”

 On April 2, Trump plans to announce what he calls “reciprocal” tariffs to match the tariffs, taxes and subsidies provided by other countries.
-That could dramatically increase the tariff rates charged globally and means that there continues to be the risk of a broader tariff.
+That could dramatically increase the tariff rates charged globally while maintaining the risk of a broader tariff.

 Lutnick said he would talk on Wednesday morning with Trump about the possible options regarding Canada and Mexico, saying that both countries are working to address the U.S. president's concerns about drug trafficking.
 Lutnick said to expect Trump to announce his decision Wednesday afternoon.